elhadjaoui/pr_reviewer/README.md

 This project implements an MCP (Model Context Protocol) server integrated with Claude Desktop.
-The server analyzes your Pull Requests and automatically saves the review to a Google Doc in your Google Drive.
+The server automatically analyzes your Pull Requests, reviews your changes, and adds comments directly to the modified files.
+It can also approve and merge your PRs.
+Additionally, the review is saved to a Google Doc in your Google Drive.

 ## Prerequisites